foxglove/foxglove-cli/README.md

-## Foxglove CLI
+# Foxglove CLI

-The Foxglove CLI tool enables command line interaction with remotely stored data in Foxglove Data Platform.
+Interact with data stored remotely in the Foxglove platform, directly from the command line.

-### Installation
+## Installation

 Download the latest release for your OS and architecture: